worldstar/Resin-JSP-Server-Dockerfile/README.md

 - Step 3: Test the Resin server by the following address on your localhost browser.  <br />
 http://localhost:8080

+# Add JSP programs
+- Step 4: Re-edit your Dockerfile.
+If you a index.jsp file, we use the command--> COPY index.jsp /var/resin/webapps/ROOT/
+- Step 5: Re-edit your Dockerfile.
+If you a directory, we use the command--> COPY src/ /var/resin/webapps/ROOT/
 # Optinal: How to push docker image on Google Cloud Platform (GKE)?
-- Step 4: Upload the image to the GCP and please ensure you have the right PROJECT_ID. <br />
+- Step 6: Upload the image to the GCP and please ensure you have the right PROJECT_ID. <br />
 gcloud docker push gcr.io/PROJECT_ID/hello-node:v1

 - Step 5: Start a small container cluster  <br />